 Up and coming talent, like established talent, deserves a good website – even now in an age where huge amounts of online communication are done using social media – and it’s going to remain that way for some very good reasons…

 Firstly – and to me, quite crucially – branding.
 The rider’s branding and that of his or her sponsors.
 Your ‘brand’ – without getting too pretentious about it – is essentially the extension and presentation of your personality, attributes, and attitude.
 It’s the kind of thing that can be reflected and express in a rider’s logo and number design – and especially a mascot.
 These things bring another dimension to conveying your humour, or your racing style, or your national pride for example.
 Take Scott Redding – who’s always been a rider with bags of personality – his Union flag based livery and bulldog mascot are the perfect match for the rider that fans know and love, and who they get to meet – and who they get to see on various social media platforms, where that personality extends really effectively.
+We’ve now extended that brand to a whole website, with news archive, fully integrated social channels and videos, and fully functioning web shop selling to the whole world.

 A logo design and number design should of course be as recognisable as possible – they should be used as widely and consistently as possible – and where one can control the way they’re presented (such as the rider’s own website) they can be shown off really well, and built into a landscape of fonts and colours and styles that work sympathetically and effectively with them.